legoman27/Printed_SideSkirt/README.md

 I originally created this for a trident with a 215mm^2 build area, so there is a narrower fan mount available if anyone else builds one for some reason.
-All other sidepack pieces int his case are the same as a 250mm^2 build.
+All other sidepack pieces in this case are the same as a 250mm^2 build.

 <p align="center">
   <img src="Images/overview.png" width="800">